 - has representation from each BMA directorate, devolved nations and the BMJ.

 The group aims to inspire BMA staff to uphold our values on sustainability.

 Waste and recycling

-The Technology services team only replaces equipment when it stops working rather than because it has reached a certain age.
-It has also changed its working practices to help reduce the BMA’s energy consumption.
+The Technology services team has also changed its working practices to help reduce the BMA’s energy consumption.
 For example, the BMA has started using Office 365, allowing us to save and archive files and folders to the cloud reducing the number of machines we use and our energy consumption.

 BMA House and the national offices use socially responsible taxi companies which are involved in community projects.